 Chiropractic Manipulation is used to restore mobility to joints restricted by tissue injury caused by a traumatic event, such as falling, or repetitive stress, such as sitting without proper back support.
 Chiropractic is primarily used as a pain relief alternative for muscles, joints, bones, and connective tissue, such as cartilage, ligaments, and tendons.
 It is sometimes used in conjunction with conventional medical treatment.
-If you have any questions about rehabilitation, please call their office in Papillion, Nebraska at 402.505.7989, or schedule an appointment online for a rehab assessment.
+If you have any questions about Chiropractic care, please call their office in Papillion, Nebraska at 402-505-7989, or schedule an appointment online for an assessment.

 Here are some conditions for which chiropractic treatment has been shown to be particularly effective.

 Pain in the back and other joints is one of the most common health complaints and causes the greatest number of missed work days for health reasons.
 Chiropractors specialize in treating back pain and have a wide variety of techniques to treat pain anywhere from the feet and ankles up to the neck.

 In particular, migraine headaches can often be effectively treated by a chiropractor.
 While the exact origin of migraines remains a mystery, spinal manipulation has been shown to improve symptoms as much as a common prescription drug known as amitriptyline.

 Laser therapy is a common treatment for plantar fasciitis, a typical running injury, and it is commonly administered by a chiropractor.
 A soft tissue therapy known as the Active Release Technique is a popular treatment offered by chiropractors that can treat long-standing injuries to muscles, ligaments, tendons, nerves and fascia.